OpenGammaProject/Open-Gamma-Detector/README.md

 __This project is on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I also post project logs, progress updates and other announcements.__

-Open hardware for a simple, yet powerful scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal and silicon photomultipliers (SiPMs).
-Suitable for (DIY) gamma spectroscopy while being significantly cheaper than any off-the-shelf platform.
+Open hardware for a hackable scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal and silicon photomultipliers (SiPMs).
+Suitable for (DIY) gamma spectroscopy while being significantly cheaper than any off-the-shelf commercial platform.
 Uses a standard serial-over-USB connection so that it can be integrated into as many other projects as possible, for example data logging with a Raspberry Pi, weather stations, Arduino projects, etc.

 Hardware design has been done with [EasyEDA](https://easyeda.com/) and all the needed files for you to import the project as well as the schematic can be found in the `hardware` folder.
 There is also a Gerber file available for you to go directly to the PCB manufacturing step.

 The software aims to be as simple as possible to understand and maintain; to achieve this I decided to use an off-the-shelf microcontroller - the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
 This board can be programmed with the Arduino IDE over micro-USB and is powerful (dual core, good ADC, plenty of memory, ...) enough for the purpose and also exceptionally cheap.

-**-->** For quick access and purchase of all the parts (PCB and BOM) you can use [Kitspace](https://kitspace.org/boards/github.com/open-gamma-project/open-gamma-detector/).
-In addition, you'll also need to buy a SiPM (e.g. the MICROFC-60035-SMT-TR1) at a distributor of your choice.

-**-->** The fully assembled main detector board can also be purchased on the [Makerfabs webshop](https://www.makerfabs.com/open-gamma-detector.html), thanks to my cooperation partner.
-For this kit you'll then only need to get a separate SiPM and scintillator, everything else is included and assembled :)

 <p align="center">
   <img alt="Photo of the detector board" title="Photo of the detector board" height="290px" src="docs/img1.jpg">